Roald87/TwinCatChangelog/docs/tc3.md

 ### Features

-- When using Integrated Robotics with Stäubli robots the uniVALplc Client Library will be installed correctly with OES and Control plus Studio.
+- When using Integrated Robotics with Stäubli robots the uniVALplc Client Library is installed correctly with OES and Control plus Studio.
 This is important in case of a new development/service computer.
 [Bosch TwinCAT changelog](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
-- TMC-Editor: Black Screen for Choose Language.
+- TMC-Editor: black screen for Choose Language.
 - One-Click PDO-Mapping: a PDO can now be displayed as a structured variable, which may contain sub-structures.

 #### IO

 - EthernetIP: new features "CoEoverCIP" and "FwdMsgToAmsPort" and implemented 16 bit Class/Instance/Attribute support.
 - Added support for installing adapter via MAC address.
-- EthernetIP: Forwarding of Class3-Messages to AmsPort (e.g. PLC) is now implemented.
+- EthernetIP: Forwarding of Class3-Messages to AmsPort (for example PLC) is now implemented.
 - Extension of the diag history for some slaves.
 - Multiple SafetyLogic-devices are now supported.
 - EK9300 and EL6631-0010: support up to 4 ARs in parallel.